https://www.wemakescholars.com/education-loan/fixed-interest-rate-vs-floating-interest-rate

 Difficult to plan your payments as they are subject to change according to the financial market conditions |

-Refer to this chart above to have a clear understanding of how fixed rates and floating rates differ.
+Refer to the chart above to have a clear understanding of how fixed rates and floating rates differ.
 So, most of the time banks do not mention the concept of fixed rates and floating rates.
 They do not consider explaining how they are subject to change according to the financial market trends.
 But if you go through WeMakeScholars, our financial officer will give you a clear insight of the abroad education loan interest rates and will also guide you throughout the loan process.

 What is MCLR?